 Arizona is staunchly anti-online betting at this moment.
 Most states in the US at least permit online horse betting and fantasy sports.
 Some states even have online poker and casino games now.
 Not Arizona.
-The state is determined to keep all wagering restricted to its tribal casinos and one horse racing track.
+The state is determined to keep all wagering restricted to its tribal casinos and a couple of horse racing tracks.

 However, there are some early indications attitudes may be changing.
 After the Supreme Court struck down the federal sports betting prohibition in 2018, Governor Doug Ducey and a Navajo Nation attorney both indicated an interest in expanding the state’s gaming options.
 If we are to one day see legal Arizona betting sites, it will likely come after the state renegotiates gaming compacts with gaming tribes.